Rick Bates

 Richard Glen Bates (born 19 March 1965) is an Australian rally driver.
 He is the twin brother of the rally and racing driver, Neal Bates.
 Whilst Neal has achieved more success in the Australian Rally Championship, winning it four times, Rick has won two major cross country events in a nine-year span.
 The first was Panama-Alaska in 1997 and the next win was the Carrera Sudamericana in 2006.

-He has, on at least one occasion, competed directly against his twin brother.
+Bates has, on at least one occasion, competed directly against his twin brother.

 Career

 In 1997, Bates won the Panama to Alaska rally driving a Porsche 911 with his co-driver Jenny Brittan.
 He has also appeared in two events of the World Rally Championship.
 First, he drove to 30th place at Rally Australia 1997 in a Daihatsu Charade GTi.
 Then, he drove at China Rally 1999, this time in a Volkswagen Jetta GTX, but he retired on the fifth special stage.

-In both occasions, he was co-driven by Jenny Brittan with whom he won the Panama to Alaska rally in 1997.
+In both occasions, Bates was co-driven by Jenny Brittan with whom he won the Panama to Alaska rally in 1997.
 The former event saw him race with his twin brother Neal who scored points with an eighth-place finish.

-In 1997 he won the Australian Formula 2 Rally Championship driving a Daihatsu Charade GTi.
+In 1997, Bates won the Australian Formula 2 Rally Championship driving a Daihatsu Charade GTi.

-In 2000, he was third in the London-Sydney Marathon, finishing behind Stig Blomqvist and Michele Mouton.
+In 2000, Bates was third in the London-Sydney Marathon, finishing behind Stig Blomqvist and Michele Mouton.

 In 2006, Bates and Brittan also won the Carrera Sudamericana in Argentina.